STAER-HPC/computational_class_docs/clever_share/clevertouch_to_laptop.md

 ## Step-by-Step Instructions

-1. **Ensure Both Devices are Powered On**
+1. **Interactive Board Turned On**
-   - Make sure the Clevertouch display and your laptop are both turned on.
+   - Make sure the Clevertouch display is turned on.

 2. **Launch Clevershare on Your Laptop**
    - Open the Clevershare application on your laptop.
 If not installed, download it from the Clevertouch website and follow the installation instructions.